District Subscriber Agreement

 Intellectual property and permitted use

-The agreement should distinguish between customer data and Chart-Ed intellectual property, including assessments, DLL methodology, reports, templates, software, and store materials.
+The agreement should distinguish between customer data and WhyDive intellectual property, including assessments, diagnostic methodology, reports, templates, software, and service materials.
 It should also state the license scope granted to the subscriber and any restrictions on redistribution, resale, copying, or reuse outside the agreed service scope.

 Warranties, liability, and termination